 Online learners complete courses asynchronously through LearningHub and can access several resources specifically for graduate students, including a help desk, orientation and study support, virtual tutoring, and transfer–friendly advising.

-Andrews is regionally accredited by the Higher Learning Commission (HLC).
+Andrews University is regionally accredited by the Higher Learning Commission (HLC).

 19. Southern New Hampshire University